 Not to be confused with the AMC TV show about the construction of the transcontinental railroad, Hell On Wheels is a documentary that profiles the Tour de France’s 100th anniversary in 2003 from the perspective of Erik Zabel and Team Telekom.

-The doco follows the team through the major ups and extreme lows that riders experience during the race, as well as what happens when the riders aren’t racing.
+The documentary follows the team through the major ups and extreme lows that riders experience during the race, as well as what happens when the riders aren’t racing.

 This is a heavy one and it’s got subtitles too so don’t go in expecting an upbeat, easy viewing film.
 But it’s definitely worth a watch.

-Because we love Roubaix so much it shouldn’t be a surprise to see another film about the race make our list of favorites.
+Because we love Roubaix so much it shouldn’t be a surprise to see another film about the race make our list of favourites.